scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * Kubernetes should be private in production and should provide secure access with SSH or VPN.
 You can use a bastion server as a host machine for secure access to the private network.
 * Subnets should be in multiple availability zones, to enable fault tolerance for the production use.
-* Kubernetes cluster should be public to enable the envoy public endpoint(Scalar DL can be accessed from the internet).
+* Kubernetes cluster should have public subnets to enable the envoy public endpoint(Scalar DL can be accessed from the internet).
 The Kubernetes cluster in public is not recommended for production.

 _Tip_